Charitable giving: Creating your personal philanthropy strategy

 In this article:

+You may also want to confirm the organization’s tax-exempt status, if that is important to you.
 Some nonprofits, such as international charitable organizations, may not qualify for charitable tax deductions.
 One way to help confirm the tax deductibility of a donation is to use the IRS tax exempt organization search tool to check an organization’s tax-exempt status.

 To claim a federal income tax deduction for your donations, you’ll generally need to itemize your deductions rather than claim the standard deduction, so keep and organize your receipts for future reference.
 Keep in mind that charitable donations will only lower your taxes if your total itemized deductions are higher than the standard deduction for that tax year.
-For tax years 2020 and 2021, a small exception exists that allows taxpayers using the standard deduction to claim a charitable deduction of up to $300 (or up to $600 for married taxpayers filing jointly in 2021 only) for certain qualifying cash donations.

 While cash is a straightforward way to give back, there are options to consider beyond a simple cash donation: